 There was nothing but kindness and gratitude in her eyes now.
 Not even pity.
 When had been the last time anyone had called him “Sir”?
 He couldn’t remember, but it felt good.
 Way too good for a scruffy man like him.
-Had he still deserved to be called thus, he wondered?
+Did he still deserve to be called thus, he wondered?

 He nodded at her and smiled politely, holding her eyes.
 Not good.
 She would remember him now.
 He shouldn’t look into people’s eyes.
 They were more likely to recall his face when he did.
-He quickly lowered his eyes again and smiled at his daughter instead who stood behind the woman.
+He quickly lowered his gaze again and smiled at his daughter instead, who stood behind the woman.

 “Come on, princess, we have to hurry,” he said quietly, trying hard not to look at the woman again.